apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 [YubiKey](https://www.yubico.com/products/yubikey-hardware) authentication
 components are enabled by including the following dependencies in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey" %}

 ## Actuator Endpoints

 The following endpoints are provided by CAS:

-{% include actuators.html endpoints="yubikeyAccountRepository" %}
+{% include_cached actuators.html endpoints="yubikeyAccountRepository" %}

 ## Configuration

-{% include casproperties.html properties="cas.authn.mfa.yubikey" %}
+{% include_cached casproperties.html properties="cas.authn.mfa.yubikey" %}

 By default, all YubiKey accounts for users are allowed to authenticate.
 Devices that need to be authorized for authentication need to have followed an out-of-band